 The construction of universal motor is very similar to a two pole DC series motor.
 It consists two field coils wound on laminated core connected in series with armature.
 The iron structure of field, yoke and armature are laminated to reduce the eddy current losses.
 Such a motor is so designed that it can be operated either on AC or DC supply.
 For this reason, it is called a universal motor.

-Working of Universal Motor
+Universal Motor Working Principle

 Since the field winding and the armature winding, both are connected is series, the same current passes through them when the motor is connected to either AC or DC supply.